usgin/usgin-cache/readme.md

     cd pycsw
     python setup.py install

 That's pretty much just to get dependencies in place.
+If you would rather, you can install dependencies with pip:

+    pip install -r tests/cswServer/pip-requirements.txt

 Once you're finished you can just

     npm test